adgfo/Gomez-Flores-etal_12/README.md

 ## LSTM

 *A code for the machine learning model is provided in this folder.* The machine learning model is a deep **long short-term memory (LSTM)** neural network.

-The code includes database loading, database scaling, LSTM setting up, and prediction.
+The code includes package versions, database loading, database scaling, LSTM setting up, and prediction.

 ## web-application

 *The link to access the free web app of the Flotation Module is provided in this folder.*

 This folder also contains trained scalers, trained machine learning model, and images used in the web app.

 # Thanks for visiting =)